Charing Cross and Strand Electricity Supply Corporation: Bow power station

 Bow power station was built on a 7½ acre (3.04 ha) site in Marshgate Road, Bow, and was first commissioned in 1902.
 It generated 3-phase alternating current at 10 kV and 50 Hz.
 It was the first 3-phase plant in the UK.
 Initially the equipment comprised two 800 kW and two 1600 kW Lahmeyer generating sets.
 The 800 kW sets were driven by Bellis and Morcom high speed engines, and the 1600 kW sets by Sulzer Bros. engines.
 The boilers were manufactured by Richard Hornsby.
-A further two 1600 kW Lahmeyer generating sets shortly after opening.
+A further two 1600 kW Lahmeyer generating sets were added shortly after opening.
+Steam was supplied from ten 24,000 lb/hr horizontal boilers along with two 12,000 lb/hr boilers.
+Unusually all but one of these boilers were hand fired.

 In 1904–05 a pair of 4 MW generators were added, these were then the largest generating machines in the country.
 They were driven by Sulzer three cylinder compound engines.
 Steam was from a pair of Hornsby vertical boilers with an output capacity of 140,000 lb/h (17.6 kg/s) at 160 psi (11.0 bar) for each 4 MW set.
 Steam from the engines discharged into jet-condensers and cooling was by 16 fan driven circular steel cooling towers, 30 ft (11 m) in diameter and 85 ft (26 m) high.
 Coal was delivered to the power station by the River Lea and its channels.

-The station transmitted electricity at 10 kV through underground cables through the districts of Poplar, Mile End and Whitechapel to four substations in the City and West End each with a total of 8.4 MW motor-generator sets to provide Direct Current for local distribution.
+The station transmitted electricity at 10 kV through underground cables through the districts of Poplar, Mile End and Whitechapel to four substations in the City (Fenchurch Street, Upper Thames Street, Ludgate Hill and Beech Street) Each contained motor generator sets fed directly at 10 kV to convert power to Direct Current for local distribution at 200 or 400 Volts. with a total of 8.4 MW motor-generator sets to provide Direct Current for local distribution.
 This was supplemented by a 1,600 kW of batteries.
-These were at Fenchurch Street, Upper Thames Street, Ludgate Hill and Beech Street.
-The 350 kW synchronous generators giving 400–440 V across the outer wires, supply was eventually 2 × 200 V on a three-wire system.
+There were also four substations in the West End (Maiden Lane, Shorts Gardens, St.Martins Lane and Green Park) which could be supplied from Bow or the Lambeth station to supply Direct Current to the local areas.

 Following the First World War the reciprocating engines at Bow were gradually replaced with more efficient steam turbines.
 New Babcock and Wilcox boilers supplied steam at 270 psi (18.6 bar) and 650 °F (343 °C).